peh3/coaching14/README.md

 # Overview
-Group activity to familiarize with git for today
+Group activity to familiarize with git for today is my day

 # Commands
 1. `git init` - initializes a git repository